Lenny Kravitz To Lead Prince Tribute At Rock & Roll Hall Of Fame Ceremony

 Lenny Kravitz is the latest superstar to step into Prince’s platform shoes.
 The “Let Love Rule” rocker will pay tribute to the late music icon at the 2017 Rock & Roll Hall of Fame induction ceremony, according to Entertainment Weekly.
 Kravitz and Prince were longtime friends and they performed together many times over the past three decades.
 In fact, there may be no other artist whose musical DNA is so closely matched with that of the late “Purple Rain” singer.

-Kravitz posted about his upcoming Rock Hall tribute to Twitter, saying that the performance will it is a very personal thing for him.
+Kravitz posted about his upcoming Rock Hall tribute to Twitter, saying that the performance is a very personal thing for him.

 “Getting ready to honor my friend Prince at the @rockhall ceremony,” Lenny tweeted.
 “This is very personal for me and I so wish it wasn’t for this reason.”